 Fortunately, there is another tool/service you can use to make this part of the process easy; Google Alerts.

-With Google Alerts, you can set up notifications and track alerts to your leads so you can easily see what they’re up to and you can provide the best experience possible.
+In this section, we will take a look at how to find SEO clients With Google Alerts.
+You can set up notifications and track alerts to your leads so you can easily see what they’re up to and you can provide the best experience possible.
 You could track different and unique social media accounts, an email address, locational areas and even market trends in your industry.

 It’s incredibly simple to set up a Google Alert by heading over the website and inputting the alert that you want to create, in this case, a LinkedIn profile.
 You can then customize your settings, so you’ll receive information whenever you want to any frequency and then save.